tyaga001/devtoolsacademy/README.md

 I welcome contributions from developers of all skill levels.
 Here's how you can help:

 1. **Submit a Blog Post**: Have experience with dev tools?
-Write a comparison and submit a pull request.
+Write a post and submit a pull request.
 2. **Improve the Site**: Help me enhance the user experience or add new features.
 3. **Spread the Word**: Share the articles in developer communities and invite others to contribute.

 Check out the [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-## ✍️ Calling All Awesome People Who Cares About Writing and Developer Tools
+## ✍️ Calling All Developers Who Cares About Writing and Developer Tools

 Are you a person in tech looking to showcase your honest take on any developer tool?
 DevToolsAcademy offers a unique opportunity: